PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

   [/A:AlternateOutputDirectoryPath] [/R] [/Q]
 ```

-The input file path can contain the wildcard character * and should point to a fasta file or tab-delimited text file.
+The input file path can contain the wildcard character * and should point to a FASTA file or tab-delimited text file.

-Use /F to indicate that the input file is a fasta file.
-If /F is not used, then the format will be assumed to be fasta
+Use /F to indicate that the input file is a FASTA file.
+If /F is not used, then the format will be assumed to be FASTA
 only if the file contains .fasta in the name

 Use /D to indicate that an in-silico digestion of the proteins should be performed.
 Digestion options must be specified in the Parameter file.

 Use /M to indicate that protein mass should be computed.

-Use /AD to specify a delimiter other than the Tab character (not applicable for fasta files).
+Use /AD to specify a delimiter other than the Tab character (not applicable for FASTA files).

 The output directory path is optional.
 If omitted, the output files will be created in the same director as the input file.